 A study of basic personnel policies, practices, objectives, functions and the organization of personnel programs.
 Emphasis is placed on recruiting, selection, placement, training and development, and employee evaluation.
 (W, Sp)

 BUS 0225 Business Law

-A general course designed to acquaint the student with law, the court system, and certain fundamentals and principles of business law, including contracts, negotiable instruments, and agencies.
-In addition to the Uniform Commercial Code, the General Statutes of North Carolina are considered.
+A general course designed to acquaint the student with law, the court system, and certain fundamentals of principles of business law.
+The principal emphasis is contract law.
 (F)

 BUS 0226 Business Law